netdata/netdata/docs/Running-behind-nginx.md

 ## Limit direct access to Netdata

-If your nginx is on `localhost`, you can use this to protect your Netdata:
+If your Nginx is on `localhost`, you can use this to protect your Netdata:

 ```
 [web]